It’s you who matter, not people’s opinions, says Bhargavi Jonnadula the Tax Consultant from Hyderabad, who is also a model.

 The job is pretty simple, but it is challenging too.
 Challenging, because it involves me sitting at the desk!
 I like travelling and exploring places.
 You could say I would fit more in marketing.
 Still, even though it is a tough task, it is a good experience for me to learn from.

-If Marketing is what you think are best suited for, why have you chosen a desk job?
+If Marketing is what you think is best suited for, why have you chosen a desk job?

 I took up this job initially to see if I would like it and I’m continuing because I do.
 It is a little tough for me to sit at one place and work, but I like challenges.
 Moreover, I go for shoots over the weekends, so I am able to do both and I have found the equilibrium.